 Although our original invites weren’t, in retrospect, as good as they could have been, I don’t regret it.
 We were able to send cheap wedding invitations to 120 guests, spending just £75.80.
 And that included delivery!
 As the day has been postponed, that’s £75.80 wasted, but it could have been a lot worse.

-If you’ve had to postpone your wedding too, then check out my blog post about how to spend your would be wedding day.
+If you’ve had to postpone your wedding too, then check out my blog post about how to spend your would-be wedding day.
+Those that are yet to buy their wedding bands should also read my article about sourcing affordable wedding rings.